Lithill/Brain-Worms/README.md

 #### Buttons:

 Tested each button on the page.
-Each button worked as expected, or was appropriately disabled.
+Each button worked as expected or was appropriately disabled.
 All buttons were clicked during a variety of game-play-states, and in a variety of orders.

-#### Player Name Form:
+#### Username Form:

-Tested the player name form with a variety of inputs, to ensure appropriate playername has been chosen.
-User is prompted with additional hints about the player name if they have failed to choose one that the form will accept.
+Tested the username form with a variety of inputs, to ensure appropriate username has been chosen.
+User is prompted with additional hints about the username if they have failed to choose one that the form will accept.

 #### Worms:

-Tested clickability of worms and other spaces on the page.
+Tested ability to click worms and other spaces on the page.
 Worms only award points once per click during each animation.
 Non-animated sections of the page do not award clicks when clicked on.

 #### Leaderboard: